camunda-community-hub/zeebe-test-container/README.md

 mvn clean package
 ```

+## Testing

+Testing is done via GitHub actions, using two workflows:

+- [lint.yml](/.github/workflows/lint.yml): includes jobs which ensure code quality (e.g. static
+  analysis, linting, formatting, etc.)
+- [test.yml](/.github/workflows/test.yml): testing jobs for each module.
+For the `core` module,
+  there are two testing jobs, one using TestContainers Cloud, and one using the local Docker daemon.
+  This is due to a limitation of TestContainers Cloud, which does not work with host binds.
+Any tests
+  which need to run on the local job should be annotated with `@DisabledIfTestcontainersCloud`.

 ## Code style

 The project uses Spotless to apply consistent formatting and licensing to all project files.
 By